IgorCandido/Hazzlenut/README.md

 Work list:
-- Make sure that TokenGuardian removes service from list of services available when properly cleaned (maybe overzealous)
+- Implement tests for TokenGuardian deletion and creation of Services when they die and are required by another service
 - Fix TokenGuardianSpec Tests.
 Currently a lot of repetition on the tests.
 - Write the flow for get followers on a cycle and then publish those to whoever is interested (Events and likely actor on a schedule)
 - Update the Followers tests to use the stream with the followers instead of mutable state on the twitch client